The RCCO Calgary Student Organ Academy takes place three days prior to the start of the Calgary Organ Festival.

 Date: July 2 – Opening Day of the RCCO 2018 Calgary Organ Festival

-All participants in the Student Academy are eligible for the Student Registration rate for the RCCO 2018 Calgary Organ Festival.
+All participants in the Student Academy are eligible for FREE Registration for the RCCO 2018 Calgary Organ Festival.

 Please consider sponsoring an Academy Student.
-A sponsorship of $150 covers the cost of tuition.
-A sponsorship of $375 covers the costs of tuition and Festival Registration.
-A sponsorship of $700+ covers tuition, Festival Registration, and underwrites accommodation & transportation costs, depending on the student’s place of residence.
+A sponsorship of $150 covers the cost of tuition, and includes the cost of Festival Registration.
+A sponsorship ranging from $375-$700+ covers tuition and underwrites accommodation & transportation costs, depending on the student’s place of residence

 Do you have questions about the Academy?
 Would you like to ask about other learning opportunities for organ performance?